 Written by CoralRose

-As I read, lots of memories from my time as an active Mary Kay consultant came back and lots of things finally started making sense.
+As I read article after article, lots of memories from my time as an active Mary Kay consultant came back and lots of things finally started making sense.
 I realized there were red flags there the whole time; I just didn’t recognize them as such.
 Here are just a few of the red flags I saw at my first (and only) Seminar that should have tipped me of:

 Unsold Merchandise: I went to Seminar as a brand new consultant when they were phasing out the platinum compacts.
 There was a HUGE recycling bin at Seminar filled with THOUSANDS of platinum compacts the sales force was getting rid of.
 When I saw it, my stomach sank.
 I thought, “That is a lot money in unsold merchandise waiting to be recycled!
 (Some) Consultants must be losing money.”
 But, I reminded myself that we make 50% commission on our sales (yay!) so surely that makes up for any unsold product, right?
 And *I* wasn’t going to end up with unsold products; I was going to “work my business.”

 Queen of “Sales”: My roommate (a stranger) was part of a different unit.
 She was telling me she was surprised that she was Queen of Sales for her unit, because she wasn’t selling that much.
 She even said “I don’t know how my director can be making much money if I’m Queen of Sales.”
 Unfortunately, my thought was “This is exactly what my director was talking about at our last meeting: False Modesty!
 She’s not giving herself enough credit for her accomplishments.”
 I encouraged my roommate to not sell herself short, and said that with the director’s clothes, nice nails, and expensive- looking hair highlights, I was SURE she was doing just fine.